 Sun?
 Tick.
 The beautiful Spanish coast?
 Tick.
 International music acts?
 Tick tick tick.
 Benicassim festival takes place in the town of the same name and if you could ever bottle-up summer vibes and sell them, then we’re pretty sure that this festival would come close.

-This huge summer bash boasts a stellar line up every year, with this years bill featuring musical geniuses like Fatboy Slim, Lana Del Rey, Kings of Leon and Jess Glynne.
+This huge summer bash boasts a stellar line up every year, with previous bills featuring musical geniuses like Fatboy Slim, Lana Del Rey, Kings of Leon and Jess Glynne.
 It’s a real mixed bag of music artists, so there’s something to suit everyone’s taste.

 This sea-front festival serves up several stages with different acts, serene chill-out spaces to soak up the atmosphere and a plentiful food and drink offering.
 With a section of the festival right on the beach, it’s up to you whether to be a part of the crowd or enjoy the tunes as the waves crash in.